A ten-year initiative to improve the lives of Latino families with diabetes through research, education, and care.

 Why is diabetes at epidemic levels in Latino families?

-How does our biology, behavior, psychology and environment affect disease?
+How our genetics, biology, behavior, psychology and environment affect disease?

 How can Latino families themselves help to solve this problem?

-Promotoras are trained community health workers who interact directly with families to collect data, answer questions, and connect families to timely and appropriate resources when necessary.
+Especialistas are bilingual, specially trained community health workers who are knowledgeable about type 2 diabetes, interact directly with families to collect data, answer questions, and connect families to timely and appropriate resources when necessary.

-Mediated by promotoras, each family member contributes information about themselves to create a one-of-a-kind database surrounding Latino health, behavior, lifestyle, and environment.
+Mediated by Especialistas, each family member contributes information about themselves to create a one-of-a-kind database about Latino health, behavior, lifestyle, and environment.

 An initiative of this magnitude compels large-scale support.
 Our allies believe in our mission and range from businesses to individuals to service providers.